lakshmi-kannan/docs-1/source/daemon_quick_start.rst

 .. image:: images/daemon.png

-Lets show by an example of creating a EXAMPLE Daemon in the l2 repo.
-Each section assumes that you start from snaproute/src directory
+This guide helps you to create a small daemon skeleton which would run as part of FlexSwitch.
+The daemon is named as Example Daemon.
+This daemon is assumed to belong to layer 2 of the networking stack, so we make this daemon under $SR_CODE_BASE/src/l2

 Create Model Objects
 ^^^^^^^^^^^^^^^^^^^^
-Create a model object in the following repo models/objects
+First step in writing a daemon is to define the data model.

+Our datamodel would consist of the objects that represent state and configuration of the daemon.

+Here we would create our model in a golang source file in $SR_CODE_BASE/models repo under objects directory.

 File name for the below example **exampleObjects.go**

 Example

 ::

+ package objects

+    /*
+     * Config object of exampled
+     */
     type Example struct {
         baseObj
         VlanId        int32    `SNAPROUTE: "KEY", ACCESS:"w", MULTIPLICITY: "*", MIN:"1", MAX: "4094", DESCRIPTION: "802.1Q tag/Vlan ID for vlan being provisioned"`
         IntfList      []string `DESCRIPTION: "List of interface names or ifindex values to  be added as tagged members of the vlan"`
         UntagIntfList []string `DESCRIPTION: "List of interface names or ifindex values to  be added as untagged members of the vlan"`
     }

+    /*
+     * State object of exampled
+     */
+     type ExampleState struct {
+        baseObj
+        VlanId        int32    `SNAPROUTE: "KEY", ACCESS:"r", MULTIPLICITY: "*", DESCRIPTION: "802.1Q tag/Vlan ID for vlan being provisioned"`
+        IntfList      []string `DESCRIPTION: "List of interface names or ifindex values to  be added as tagged members of the vlan"`
+        UntagIntfList []string `DESCRIPTION: "List of interface names or ifindex values to  be added as untagged members of the vlan"`
+    }

+Look at the "ACCESS" tag in above objects.

+An access type of "w" is considered as a configuration object and "r" as a state object.

+Configuration objects can be created/updated/deleted, where as state objects can be only queried.

+An object can have access type as "rw" as well.
+Objects with access type as "rw" are considered as configuration as well as state objects.

+State objects should have "State" appended to the object name.
+E.g. ExampleState.

 Add Model Object to Daemon Map
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Ensure that this object has an owner and path to store the thrift generated file.
+Now that we have defined the model, we need to let the system know that the 'Example Daemon' is responsible for the functionality.
+So we specify that these objects have an owner.
+As mentioned in the 'Architecture' section we use thrift as our RPC.
+So we need to specify path to a generated thrift file.

 Add the following lines to **models/objects/goObjinfo.json** before localObjects entry